According to Glassdoor, the average base salary for software engineers is $92,046 per year.

 Now if that’s not motivation enough to learn software engineering, I’m not sure what is.

-So we started poking around and came up with the best software engineering books for 2021.
+So we started poking around and came up with the best software engineering books .

 This post contains affiliate links.
 I may receive compensation if you buy something.
 Read my disclosure for more details.

 TLDR: Best Software Engineering Books

 We picked the absolute best software engineering books based on the following criteria:

 🔥 Best Overall 🔥

 Software Engineering: A Practitioner’s Approach